result

 LSI design technology for integrated systems that realizes ultralow energy

-TOGAWA, Nozomu Professor (Faculty of Science and Engineering)
+TOGAWA, Nozomu Professor (Faculty of Science and Engineering School of Fundamental Science and Engineering)

 We are implementing a generalized rule that remains consistent throughout higher and lower processes by creating an abstraction model based on new concepts of “strong coupling” and “weak coupling” in regard to the three factors of functional modules, memory, and control that m...